IntuitionLabs

 Executive Summary

 The FDA’s AI/ML-Enabled Medical Devices tracker (a public listing of FDA-authorized AI/ML-equipped devices) reflects a rapid, recent surge in such technologies under regulatory review.
-Only a handful of AI-based devices existed at the start of the 2010s, but approvals have escalated dramatically in the last five years: for example, the FDA cleared 6 AI/ML devices in 2015 versus 221 in 2023 ([1]).
-By mid-2025 the cumulative total exceeded roughly 1,200 AI/ML devices ([2]) (driven largely by approvals in imaging and signal analysis).
-The majority of these devices reside in Radiology (on the order of 75–80% of listings) ([3]) ([4]); cardiology accounts for about 10%, with neurology, hematology, and other specialties making up the rest.
-Nearly all cleared AI devices have entered via the 510(k) pathway ([5]) ([6]), reflecting reliance on substantial-equivalence rather than costly clinical trials.
+Only a handful of AI-based devices existed at the start of the 2010s, but approvals have escalated dramatically in the last five years: for example, the FDA cleared 6 AI/ML devices in 2015 versus 295 in 2025 ([1]).
+By end-2025 the cumulative total reached 1,451 AI/ML devices ([2]) (driven largely by approvals in imaging and signal analysis).
+The majority of these devices reside in Radiology (approximately 76% of listings, or 1,104 devices) ([2]) ([3]); cardiology accounts for about 9%, with neurology, hematology, and other specialties making up the rest.
+Nearly all cleared AI devices have entered via the 510(k) pathway ([4]) ([5]), reflecting reliance on substantial-equivalence rather than costly clinical trials.

 Despite growth in device count, multiple analyses caution that evidence gaps remain.
-For example, a 2025 study found that <2% of FDA-cleared AI/ML devices were supported by randomized clinical trials and most 510(k) summaries lack details on study design, sample sizes, and demographics ([7]).
-Only about 5% of AI devices experienced any post-market adverse event report, and 5–6% were ever recalled (primarily for software bugs) ([8]) ([9]).
-These findings underscore the need for stronger life-cycle oversight (such as FDA’s new Predetermined Change Control Plans for algorithm updates) and improved transparency.
+For example, a 2025 study found that <2% of FDA-cleared AI/ML devices were supported by randomized clinical trials and most 510(k) summaries lack details on study design, sample sizes, and demographics ([6]).
+Only about 5% of AI devices experienced any post-market adverse event report, and 5–6% were ever recalled (primarily for software bugs) ([7]) ([8]).
+A separate 2025 npj Digital Medicine study analyzing 1,016 authorizations found that transparency around AI/ML model characteristics remains limited, with many submissions lacking detail on training data composition and algorithm type ([9]).
+These findings underscore the need for stronger life-cycle oversight (such as FDA’s Predetermined Change Control Plans for algorithm updates, finalized in December 2024) and improved transparency.

 This report delves into the history, current state, and future implications of FDA’s AI/ML device tracker: reviewing the regulatory framework, analyzing authorization trends and statistics (with tables), examining exemplar devices, and discussing the challenges ahead — all supported by extensive references.
 We cover both optimistic industry/innovation perspectives and critical safety/ethical viewpoints.
 The FDA’s AI/ML devices list has become an essential resource for signal, helping manufacturers, clinicians, and patients understand how AI is entering medical practice while highlighting where oversight must continue to evolve.